KMC polls: TMC manifesto stresses on better civic, health services | Politics

 The TMC leadership cautioned party workers against being ''over-confident'' and urged all the candidates to take everybody along in the polls, scheduled on December 19.

-The TMC, which has been in power in KMC for the last two tenures since 2010, stressed on providing a better drainage system and fast redressal of civic issues.
+The TMC, which has been in power in KMC for the last two tenures since 2010, in its manifesto titled 'Kolkatar 10 Diganta' (10-point vision document for Kolkata) stressed on providing a better drainage system and fast redressal of civic issues.

 ''There is no scope for being overconfident.
 I would request all the candidates to take everybody along in the polls.
 I urge Chief Minister Mamata Banerjee to allow us to take out a victory rally after winning the KMC board for the third consecutive term,'' TMC Lok Sabha party leader Sudip Bandopadhyay said at the manifesto release programme.